wandermoschetta/ifuner/README.md

 # IFuner
-Project for management for the funeral home.
+Project for management to funeral home.

 ## How to run the project: